kchen4028/kchen4028.github.io/_posts/2025-04-08-HTB-Forest.md

 categories: [HTB Labs]
 tags: [CPTS]
 ---
 This is the first HackTheBox CTF lab in the famous Ippsec's unofficial CPTS preparation playlist.
 I will attempt to blog all 20 boxes in the playlist; this is the first of 20 boxes.
-All boxes will be done in the classic Adventure Mode where no step-by-step questions/tips will be given so that we can simulate a black-box environment.
-Of course, if I get stuck for one or two hours and if neither my entire methodology nor ChatGPT, Grok3, ClaudeAI can solve the question I will give up and turn on the easier Guided Mode for tips.

 Upon connecting to the VPN on the HackTheBox platform, we are given an IP address of the target that is 10.10.10.161.